We’ve been told the lines are blurring between our personal and professional lives.

 “The lines between B2B and B2C marketing have been blurring for a long time, but so have the lines between marketing and sales,” said Rebecca Wettemann, senior vice president of research at Nuclear Research.

 Wettemann maintained that traditional sales funnels, which have been used for decades to structure sales activities and forecast sales pipelines, are dying because of customer buying behavior.
 Prospects now get their information from a much wider variety of online and real-world sources, which can disintermediate salespeople.
-At the same time, customer experience (CX) expectations and the growth of cloud subscription models have forced salespeople to sell continually.
+At the same, customer experience (CX) expectations and the growth of cloud subscription models have forced salespeople to sell continually.
 And the volume of electronic communications targeting both B2B and B2C buyers has reduced the ability of salespeople to cut through the noise and influence the buying process.

 All of this suggests salespeople must address prospects in more sophisticated and subtle ways by embracing technology platforms and tools that allow them to gain a single view of both B2B and B2C buyers, analyze resulting data, and automate customer engagement, Wettemann told CMO.com.